 Facilitating a conflict among board members holds real danger for an executive director.
-He or she frequently ends up caught in the choppy waters between warring bosses-likely to sink no matter what the outcome.
+He or she frequently ends up caught in the choppy waters between warring bosses--likely to sink no matter what the outcome.
 In a board conflict, it is nearly impossible for an executive to maintain each board member's belief in his or her impartiality.
 Some board members will inevitably believe that the executive is somehow manipulating the situation or come to view him or her as an ally of the opposing party.
-True or not, these beliefs will erode the board's trust and confidence in the executive-the key factors for a successful working relationship between an executive and board.
+True or not, these beliefs will erode the board's trust and confidence in the executive and board.